Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 The rule of thumb is that if you don't absolutely have to, you shouldn't make any changes to core codebase files.

+>APPEND PROPOSAL

+In short, most of the modular code will be placed in the subfolders of your main module folder **`modular_skyrat/modules/yourmodule/code/`**, with similar rules as with the assets, in terms of correspondence to the main code locations.
+In case of new content, however, there's a bit more freedom allowed, and it is heavily encouraged to put thematic feature groups under **`modular_skyrat/modules/yourmodule/code`** in their own separate folder, to ensure they're easy to find, manage and maintain.
+For example, `modular_skyrat/modules/xenoarcheaology/code` containing all the code, tools, items and machinery related to it.

+>APPEND END

+>

 In short, most of the modular code will be placed in the subfolders of  **`modular_skyrat/code/`**, with similar rules as with the assets, in terms of correspondence to the main code locations.
 In case of new content, however, there's a bit more freedom allowed, and it is heavily encouraged to put thematic feature groups under **`modular_skyrat/code/modules`** in their own separate folder, to ensure they're easy to find, manage and maintain.
 For example, `modular_skyrat/code/modules/xenoarcheaology` containing all the code, tools, items and machinery related to it.

+>

 Such modules, unless _very_ simple, **need** to have a `readme.dm` in their folder, containing the following: